Last Updated on: by

 - The electron gun generates electrons.

-- Two sets of condenser lens focuses the electron beam on the specimen and then into a thin tight beam.
+- Two sets of condenser lenses focus the electron beam on the specimen and then into a thin tight beam.

 - To move electrons down the column, an accelerating voltage (mostly between 100 kV-1000 kV) is applied between tungsten filament and anode.

-- The specimen to be examined is made extremely thin, at least 200 times thinner than those used in optical microscope.
-Ultra thin sections of 20-100 nm are cut which is already placed on the specimen holder.
+- The specimen to be examined is made extremely thin, at least 200 times thinner than those used in the optical microscope.
+Ultra-thin sections of 20-100 nm are cut which is already placed on the specimen holder.

 - The electronic beam passes through the specimen and electrons are scattered depending upon the thickness or refractive index of different parts of the specimen.